seo4ajax/seo4ajax_rails/README.md

 SEO4Ajax Rails
 ===========================

-This middleware intercepts requests to your Rails website from crawlers, and then makes a call to SEO4Ajax to get the static HTML instead of the javascript for that page.
+This middleware intercepts requests to your Rails website from crawlers, and then makes a call to SEO4Ajax to get the static HTML for that page.

 Add this line to your application's Gemfile: